 DeFi Use Cases

-In Robin Hood-like fashion, DeFi has ransacked the vault of centralized services and offered them free to people across the globe.
+In Robin Hood-like fashion, DeFi has ransacked the vault of centralized services and offered them accessible to people across the globe.
 As a result, plenty of individuals and companies that had their asset management restricted by traditional regulations can finally use their financial power as they please.

 This list of decentralized finance use cases shows that the DeFi market is more than a fad!